MicrosoftDocs/appcenter-docs/docs/auth/index.md

 Getting started is easy!
 Follow these steps in the [Getting Started](./getting-started.md) documentation:

-1. Connect an Azure subscriptipn
+1. Connect an Azure subscription
 2. Connect an existing Azure AD B2C tenant
 3. Configure the App Center Auth SDK
 4. Run your app